What Does 1031 Depreciation Recapture?

-1031 depreciation recapture involves deferred tax obligations on depreciation deductions claimed on an investment property.
-In a 1031 exchange, both capital gains tax and depreciation recapture are deferred, transferring to the replacement property.
-These tax obligations do not disappear but are postponed until a future taxable event, such as selling the replacement property without performing another 1031 exchange.
+1031 depreciation recapture is the deferred tax liability on depreciation deductions taken on a potential investment property.
+In a 1031 exchange, both capital gains tax and depreciation recapture are deferred to the replacement property.
+These tax liabilities are deferred, not eliminated — they come due upon something else happening in the future which makes the property taxable, like selling the replacement property without another 1031 exchange.

 Depreciation Recapture in a 1031 Exchange

-- Selling or Exchanging the Property: Upon sale or exchange, depreciation previously claimed must be recaptured and is taxed at up to 25%.
+- Disposal of the Property: When sold or exchanged, previously taken depreciation must be recaptured and is taxed at rates up to 25%.

-- 1031 Exchange Deferral: A 1031 exchange defers both capital gains and depreciation recapture taxes, transferring them to the replacement property and adjusting its cost basis.
+- 1031 Exchange Deferral: A 1031 exchange defers capital gains and depreciation recapture taxes, carrying those to the replacement property and adjusting its cost basis.

 Example: How 1031 Depreciation Recapture Works